-How to disarm, do not give them your sympathy or empathy, you can not control what others say and do, you can not help them, you can give yourself your own reality check and be kind to yourself first.
+Do not give them your sympathy or empathy.
+You can not control what others say and do.
+You can not help them.
+You can give yourself your own reality check and be kind to yourself first.

-Gaslighting, they use this as a way to psychologically manipulate others into losing their own reality and taking the narcissists reality on as their own.
-Another way to escape the true reality of their own by making others believe their false reality thus them believing their own false reality themselves.
+They use this as a way to psychologically manipulate others into losing their own reality and taking the narcissists reality on as their own.
+Another way to escape the actual reality of their own by making others believe their false reality, thus them believing their own false reality themselves.

-How to disarm, if you’re still with them, if they are a family member, write down what was said and if in doubt look at it.
-If you have children they still see, keep everything via messages or email so you have it all in writing.
+If you’re still with them, if they are a family member, write down what was said and if in doubt, look at it.
+If you have children they still see, keep everything via messages or email, so you have it all in writing.

-How to disarm.
-Look for facts, if they are bare face lying with evidence in front of them, remember they can not accept responsibility, they can not be accountable, give yourself the answers.
+Look for facts.
+If they are bare face lying with evidence in front of them, remember they can not accept responsibility, they can not be accountable, give yourself the answers.

 Delusion and Denial.

-A narcissist person can feel shame for the things they do, however, they don’t want to feel this shame so they project their shame into others by blame shifting to escape accountability and avoid taking any responsibility.
-To avoid them feeling any form of emotions like guilt and remorse.
-As a coping mechanism, they delude themselves and those around them to avoid any painful emotions, that their own reality is the only reality and it’s real, even though it isn’t.
+A narcissist person can feel shame for the things they do.
+However, they don’t want to feel this shame, so they Project their shame into others by blame-shifting to escape accountability and avoid taking any responsibility.
+To prevent them from feeling any form of emotions like guilt and remorse.
+As a coping mechanism, they delude themselves and those around them to avoid any painful emotions, that their own reality is the only reality, and it’s real, even though it isn’t.

-Their reality is often truly seen by them that way, even at times when it isn’t, they tell themselves and others their reality that much their own subconscious believes it to be real.
-They have to create a story in their own heads perceived in the only way they want to see it, which is everything is always someone else fault and never their own, the more this goes around their head the more they believe it to be true, why their stories are so convincing even when things don’t quite add up.
+Their reality is often indeed seen by them that way, and even at times when it isn’t, they tell themselves and others their truth that much their own subconscious believes it to be real.
+They have to create a story in their own heads perceived in the only way they want to see it, which is everything is always someone else fault and never their own.
+The more this goes around their head, the more they believe it to be accurate, why their stories are so convincing even when things don’t quite add up.

-How to disarm.
-Write down what they told then write down your reality.
+Write down what they told, then write down your reality.

 How they will tell the story to others.

-Even good people have their limits and can react and react badly, this is reactive abuse this occurs when the victim finally snaps, they might scream or shout in anger, throws insults or lash out at the abuser, abusers are known to try and push others for this reaction.
-Once they have the reaction they will twist the story so the real victim is the abuser and the narcissist can play the victim.
+Even good people have their limits and can react and react badly.
+Reactive Abuse, this occurs when the victim finally snaps.
+They might scream or shout in anger, throws insults or lash out at the abuser.
+Abusers are known to try and push others for this reaction.
+Once they have the reaction, they will twist the story, so the real victim is the abuser, and the narcissist can play the victim.

-They will use this against you forever more, some will even film it to go to the police against you.
+They will use this against you forevermore, and some will even film it to go to the police against you.

-If you reacted at any point during a domestic violent relationship, where they were controlling you, then twisting everything into you, then you feel as you’re to blame whilst they escape all accountability, this does not make you a narcissist, this is further manipulation from the narcissist, the keyword is REACT.
-You reacted to someone who knows all your weaknesses so they can turn everything onto you.
+If you reacted at any point during a violent domestic relationship, where they were controlling you?
+Then twisting everything into you?
+Then you feel as you’re to blame while they escape all accountability?
+This does not make you a narcissist.
+This is further manipulation from the narcissist.
+The keyword is REACT.
+You reacted to someone who knows all your weaknesses so that they can turn everything onto you.
 Own responsibility for how you reacted, see the whole story, then let it go.
 It’s now in the past.

-How to disarm.
-In any future communication, retreat, rethink and then only respond if you truly need to do so.
+In any future communication, retreat, rethink and then only respond if you genuinely need to do so.

 Smear campaigns and your character annihilation.

-You might remember the story’s they told you about the ex’s, they most likely will not have wanted you talking to any ex’s because of course, they’re all crazy, having empathy you sympathise with them about just how horrible it is another person could treat someone this way.
+You might remember the story’s they told you about the exes.
+They most likely will not have wanted you talking to any exes because, of course, they’re all crazy.
+Having empathy, you sympathise with them about just how horrible it is another person could treat someone this way.

 This is what they will be doing to you, everything they did to you, any reaction you gave they will be twisting all the facts into their own reality and blaming you.

-Or they’ll triangulate you both, so you both work harder to win them back, play you off against each other, they know you’ve taken them back before and are trauma bonded so they’ll bread crumb you into believing you have a chance, they be telling the new how bad they feel for leaving you and perhaps they should give you another chance, so you both without knowing fight each other to keep hold of a toxic manipulator.
+Or they’ll Triangulate you both, so you both work harder to win them back, play you off against each other, they know you’ve taken them back before because of that Trauma Bond, so they’ll bread crumb you into believing you have a chance, they be telling the new how bad they feel for leaving you, and perhaps they should give you another chance, so you both without knowing fight each other to keep hold of a toxic manipulator.

-How to disarm, leave them to it, focus on who you are and who you want to be, their story’s fall apart when you don’t look like the crazy ex and you begin to look happier without them.
+Leave them to it, focus on who you are and who you want to be.
+Their story’s fall apart when you don’t look like the crazy ex, and you begin to look happier without them.

 When it comes to children, some will just up and leave the children, explaining to others how you will not let them see the children.
 Others will play so many mind games with the children, fail to see them when they are supposed to, say horrible things to the children so that you have to choose no contact, they will them blame you to all others for not allowing the children to see them.
-They will happily drag you onto the court, whilst you lose sleep worrying about it all and the effects of the children not seeing them, to the effects on the children when they are around them is heartbreaking.
+They will happily drag you onto the court while you lose sleep worrying about it all and the effects of the children not seeing them, with the impact on the children when they are around them is heartbreaking.